yairgd/yairgd.github.io/content/post/install_linux_on_microzed.md

 ### flash image on QSPI

 #### FSBL
-generate FSBL for microzed platform board.
-The board definition files (BDF) sould be instaled on vivado as reffer [here](https://github.com/Avent/bdf).
+The next step is to generate FSBL aplication for microzed platform board.
+The board definition files (BDF) sould be instaled on vivado as reffer [here](https://github.com/Avnet/bdf).
+So, just crate a new HW project in vivado for microzed and the export the xsa (of hdf) file to vitis (of SDK) and then createa new FSBL application.

 #### boot.bin
 To create the boot.bin file, we can use bootgen, which is a tool of Xilinx or to use [mkbootimage](https://github.com/antmicro/zynq-mkbootimage) which is an open-source replacement for Xilinx bootgen tool.
 I took the values of the parameters load and offset address from the u-boot file [zynq-common.h](https://gitlab.denx.de/u-boot/u-boot/-/blob/master/include/configs/zynq-common.h).